 At RMO, we litigate.
 Effectively.
-Let us use our decades of experience, common sense, and integrity to help you find a cost-effective solution to your probate, estate, trust, securities, employment, or business dispute.
+Let us use our decades of experience, common sense, and integrity to help you find a cost-effective solution to your probate, will, estate, trust, securities, conservatorship, employment, or business dispute.
 Our law firm has offices in Los Angeles, San Diego, Orange County, and Kansas City.

 How to contest a will is a specialized area of law.
 When the financial well-being of beneficiaries and heirs is on the line, both beneficiaries and third parties often fight for what they believe is an equitable portion--especially in the case of high-wealth estates and trusts.
 What happens next is called "disputing a will" or "contesting a will", which may lead to the courtroom.
 It's essential to have an estate attorney who can provide you with the expertise needed to handle will disputes, trust disputes, or other issues concerning the estate.
 In either the trust or probate process, common issues may arise such as: 1.
 The validity of the trust or will; 2.
 The executor of will, trustee or conservator mismanaging the estate; 3.
 The validity of other legal documents involved; 4.
 Accounting errors; 5.
 Creditor claims to a portion of the estate; and 6.
 Other variables that can complicate and delay the entire process.
 All these issues increase costs that may be paid for by the estate and reduce its value.
 The number of problems arising from a will dispute, trust dispute, estate administration, or trust administraiton can be overwhelming.
 However, an experienced estate attorney or probate lawyer offers you the clarity to handle any dispute that arises in tor out of he courtroom.